 Andrew Ardizzoia (b.
 1979) is a native of the San Francisco Bay Area, where he began his studies in music at an early age.
 His catalog of orchestral, band, choral, chamber, and solo vocal works have been performed on four continents by a wide variety of soloists and ensembles.
-He has received numerous awards and commissions including the Presser Foundation Award, a Zoni nomination (Arizona’s top theatre award), as well as grants from Arizona State University, the University of Hartford, and the Alvin Edgar Fund at Iowa State University.
-In 2012 he received the Diemente award from the Hartt School, University of Hartford, where he is currently a doctoral candidate in composition.
+His music, described as “exuberant, rhythmic, and great fun” has earned numerous awards and commissions including the Presser Foundation Award, a Zoni nomination (Arizona’s top theatre award), as well as grants from Arizona State University, the University of Hartford, and the Alvin Edgar Fund at Iowa State University.
+In 2012 he received the Diemente award from the Hartt School at the University of Hartford.

-Andrew’s works have been performed at Arizona State University, The Ohio State University, Iowa State University, the University of Oregon, Otterbein University, Idyllwild Arts Academy, the Interlochen Horn Institute and at many other colleges, festivals, and museums.
-Recitals dedicated to his works have taken place in California and Arizona, and his music has been part of art installations, dance programs, and theatrical productions throughout the Western U.S.
+Andrew’s works have been performed at Arizona State University, The Ohio State University, Iowa State University, the University of Oregon, summer programs at both Idyllwild and Interlochen, and at many other colleges, festivals, and museums.
+Recitals dedicated to his works have taken place in California and Arizona, and his music has been part of art installations, dance programs, and theatrical productions around the Pacific Rim.

-Upcoming projects include a new work for the percussion ensemble at Fort Lewis College, a new work for oboe and string trio for oboist Josh Hall, and a work for Italian clarinetist Arianna Tieghi.
+Upcoming projects include a new work for oboe and string trio for oboist Josh Hall, for Italian clarinetist Arianna Tieghi, and Quintetto Pentarmonico.

-Andrew holds the M.Mus. in composition from Arizona State University and the B.Mus. in composition from the Conservatory of Music at the University of the Pacific.
-His primary teachers have included Stephen Michael Gryc, Robert Carl, James DeMars, Rodney Rogers, Robert Coburn, and Francois Rose.
+Andrew earned the D.M.A in composition with a cognate in music theory from the Hartt School of the University of Hartford.
+He also holds the M.M. in composition from Arizona State University, and the B.M. in composition from the Conservatory of Music at the University of the Pacific.
+His primary teachers have included Stephen Michael Gryc, Robert Carl, Rodney Rogers, James DeMars, Robert Coburn, and Francois Rose.
 He has participated in masterclasses with composers Christopher Theofanidis, Jennifer Higdon, Michael Torke, and Jonathan Newman, as well as with conductor Karla Lemon at the Scotia Festival of Music in Halifax.
-He has also studied conducting with Henrik Jul Hansen and Eric Hammer, and has led clinics and performances of his music with ensembles of all ages.
+He has also studied conducting with Henrik Jul Hansen and Eric Hammer.
+Andrew has led clinics and performances of his music with ensembles of all ages.

-Andrew lives in Hartford with his partner Rico Reyes, and a rescued mutt named Joey, who is a very good boy.
+Andrew currently lives in Hartford with his partner Rico, and a rescued Chihuahua/terrier mutt named Joey, who is a very good boy (mostly).